billthefarmer/whatever-o-meter/README.md

 weights: 2,1,1,1,1
 ```

-The facebook functionality is not implemented in Hugo.
+The facebook and debug functionality is not implemented in Hugo.